2016 Gabonese presidential election

 Presidential elections were held in Gabon on 27 August 2016.
-Incumbent President Ali Bongo Ondimba ran for re-election and was challenged by former Minister of Foreign Affairs Jean Ping.
+Incumbent President Ali Bongo ran for re-election and was challenged by former Minister of Foreign Affairs Jean Ping.
 On 31 August, the electoral commission proclaimed Bongo's re-election with a margin of less than two percent.
 Large protests broke out in the capital Libreville after the results were announced.
 Irregularities such as Haut-Ogoou showing that 99.9% of the electorate had voted and Bongo had received 95.5% of the votes led to observers questioning the conduct of the election.

 Electoral system

 The President of Gabon is elected for a seven-year term in a single round of voting by plurality; whichever candidate places first is deemed elected, regardless of whether the candidate secured an absolute majority of votes.
 This system is thought to be a disadvantage to the fractious opposition, which would appear to have little chance of winning unless it unites behind a single candidate.